James Bond Exhibition, Science Museum, London April

 |

-Despite the timed ticket for the James Bond exhibition we had to give
+Despite our timed ticket for the James Bond exhibition we gave up

-up waiting at the interactive terminals and moved on into the main
+waiting at the crowded interactive terminals and moved on into the main

 part.
 Yes, the James Bond exhibition sure was popular.